system76/docs/content/pop-incomplete-upgrade.md

 section: software-troubleshooting
 ---

-# Pop!_OS 20.10 Incomplete Upgrade
+# Pop!_OS Incomplete Upgrade

 ### Backup Your Files

 The upgrade process will leave your files intact, but it's always a good idea to play it safe and create a backup of any important files.
 Please read our article on [how to backup your files](/articles/backup-files/) for helpful instructions.

+### If you can't boot the OS

+Refer to the [disaster recovery article](/articles/disaster-recovery) to boot from an live disk or the Pop Recovery to backup your files before working on either repairing or reinstalling the OS.

 ### FStab Error Message